Lucille Horn, Who Was Nursed To Health In A Coney Island Sideshow, Dies At 96

 Horn, who went on to have five children of her own, worked as a crossing guard and then as a legal secretary for her husband, according The Associated Press.

-Years after her treatment in Couney's incubator, she said she returned to the exhibit as a visitor and introduced to the doctor who saved her life.
+Years after her treatment in Couney's incubator, she said she returned to the exhibit as a visitor and introduced herself to the doctor who saved her life.

 "And there was a man standing in front of one of the incubators looking at his baby," Horn told her daughter in 2015, "and Dr. Couney went over to him and he tapped him on the shoulder.